Personal Protective Equipment FAQs

 Custom-moulded earplugs

-• Easy and safe to fit.
+• Comfortable, easy and safe to fit.

-• Provide a high level of protection.
+• They provide a high level of protection.

-• Practical in dirty environments.
+• They are practical in dirty environments.

-• Are specific to a person.
+• They are specific to a person.

 Earmuffs

 Earmuffs enclose the ear and seal to the head with soft cushions.
 An acoustic foam inside provides the majority of the noise reduction.
 A head band connects the cups and provides the necessary sealing force.
 This band can be over the head, neck, or chin, and can also be part of a helmet.
-Advantages:

 • Simple to use.